Skip to main content

 What Property May be Taken Through Eminent Domain?

-The following article discusses which kinds of property may be taken through eminent domain, including property deemed a public risk and that which is "dedicated" to the public outside of the condemnation process.
+The following article discusses which kinds of property may get taken through eminent domain.
+That includes property deemed a public risk and that which is "dedicated" to the public outside of the condemnation process.

 Property That's Deemed a Risk

-For example, the government may decided to condemn and then seize the property of an old shipyard in order to clean up asbestos and other environment pollutants.
-Any private property may be taken if it's proximity to the clean-up area is deemed unsafe.
-In this regard, the seizure is done in the best interests of the public even if the land ultimately is never used by the public.
+For example, the government may decide to condemn and then seize the property of an old shipyard.
+This is to clean up asbestos and other environmental pollutants.
+The government can take any private property if its proximity to the clean-up area is unsafe.
+In this regard, the seizure is in the best interests of the public, even if the land ultimately is never used by the public.

-For instance, someone who owns a parcel of property that includes access to a historical site may dedicate this portion of the property to the government.
+For instance, someone may own a parcel of property that includes access to a historical site.
+They may dedicate this part of the property to the government through an offer of dedication.
+Such a generous act of the owner means the dedicated property may benefit the general public.

-Notwithstanding, a dedication also may arise following an adverse (to the interests and/or use of the landowner) and exclusive use by members of the public under a claim of right.
-Such claim, by an adverse public user, is similar to a common law "adverse possession" claim between private parties and is predicated upon the knowledge of and allowance by the owner.
-Many states provide for both common-law and statutory dedications.
+Such a claim by an adverse public user is like a common law "adverse possession" claim.
+This is between private parties and is predicated on the owner's knowledge of and allowance of the claim.
+Many states provide for common law dedications and statutory dedications.

 Exceptions for Certain Property

-Not all property may be taken for any purpose.
-Many states prohibit the exercise of eminent domain for property currently being used as:
+Remember the disclaimer that not all property may get taken for any purpose.
+Many states prohibit the exercise of eminent domain for land use in the cases of:

 Was this helpful?